German Attorneys for Non-Profit Organisations

 Top Expertise for Non-Profit Organisations in Germany

 At Schlun & Elseven Rechtsanwälte, our lawyers advise non-profit organisations on how to establish themselves in Germany.
-Deciding on whether your body should take the form of an association (Verein), foundation (Stiftung) or a German charitable Limited Liability Company will impact how the body needs to be established.
+Deciding on whether your body should take the form of an association (Verein), foundation (Stiftung), or a German charitable limited liability company (GmbH) will impact how the body needs to be established.
 Our law firm advises non-profit organisations on management structures, organises the bureaucracy involved with setting up the body and supports the daily running of the body in Germany.

-Our lawyers advise on all matters of compliance, can be relied upon in the event of needing to restructure, and will be on hand for resolving any unexpected issues which may arise.
+Our legal team advises on all matters of compliance and can be relied upon in the event of restructuring and unexpected complications.

 Intellectual Property | Copyright and Trademark Law

-Protecting your intellectual property is vital when establishing your non-profit organisation in Germany.
-A recognisable brand is essential when launching a new organisation or establishing a pre-existing group in a new market.
-Not protecting your copyrights, trademarks, and other intellectual property leaves your group open to scammers and others who aim to exploit your organisation’s reputation.
+When founding your non-profit organisation, protecting your intellectual property often determines the success of your project.
+A recognisable trademark is essential for setting up a new organisation and for establishing it in a new market.
+If you do not adequately protect your copyrights, trademarks, and other intellectual property, you leave your organisation open to scammers and others who aim to exploit your organisation’s reputation.

 Compliance Management | Whistleblowing

 Non-profit organisations need to maintain their good reputation.
-Allegations of corruption, illegal activities or poor working conditions can cause the loss of the support of those interested in your cause.
-It is crucial to implement effective whistleblowing systems to ensure the continued success of one’s NPO and comply with the legal regulations that have come into force.
-Without such systems, employees who want to expose wrongdoing in your organisation can quickly feel moved to go public.
-This can lead to significant reputational damage and loss of revenue.
+Allegations of corruption, illegal activities or poor working conditions can cause you to lose the support of those interested in your cause.
+It is necessary to implement efficient whistleblowing systems to ensure your NPO’s long-term success and comply with the legal regulations that have now come into force.
+Without such systems, employees who want to uncover wrongdoing in your organisation can feel motivated to go public.
+This can lead to considerable reputational damage and loss of revenue.

-Since the Whistleblower Protection Act came into force on 2 July 2023 in Germany, it has been incumbent on all legal entities with a workforce of 50 or more employees to set up internal whistleblowing units (according to § 12 HinSchG).
+Since the Whistleblower Protection Act came into force on 2 July 2023 in Germany, all legal entities with 50 or more employees are obliged to set up internal reporting units (following Section 12 HinSchG).
 This obligation applies regardless of the legal form.
-Consequently, it also applies to non-profit organisations (NPOs).
-Those not complying with this obligation will face considerable legal consequences (including heavy fines) as of December 2023.
+Consequently, it also applies to non-profit organisations.
+Those who fail to fulfil this obligation will face considerable legal consequences from December 2023, including heavy fines.

-To provide non-profit organisations with the necessary support in implementing this legal requirement, the German law firm Schlun & Elseven offers a competent and committed service.
-Our lawyers explain which preventive measures you can take to prevent whistleblowing while effectively complying with all legal obligations.
-By implementing an efficient whistleblowing system certified following the applicable ISO standard, we ensure that whistleblowers are protected in accordance with the law while, at the same time, your organisation benefits from the information provided.
-We support you so your rights and interests as a non-profit organisation are protected.
+Schlun & Elseven Rechtsanwälte offers expert legal services to provide non-profit organisations in Germany with the necessary support in implementing this legal requirement.
+Our lawyers will advise you on the specific preventive measures you can take to prevent whistleblowing and fulfil all legal obligations effectively.
+By implementing an efficient whistleblowing system certified by the applicable ISO standard, we ensure that whistleblowers are protected in accordance with the regulations while, at the same time, your organisation benefits from the information.
+We work on your behalf to protect your rights and interests as a non-profit organisation.

 Locations & Office Times